Cmorgan21/notenet/README.md

 ### Project Objective

-The objective of this project is to create a user friendly platform for any user to be able to create an account and start making notes.
-This allows users to write amy kind of note and to edit and update them as they need.
+The objective of this project is to create a user-friendly platform for any user to be able to create an account and start making notes.
+This allows users to write any kind of note and to edit and update them as they need.

-### The Strategy Plane

 ### Agile Management